 - $\hfill\square$ EPI: See pages 8 and 10 for notes about Epidemiology. - co-requisite, may be taken before or concurrently - RM1: Program coordinator approval is required for taking RM1 & EPI simultaneously.
 See note 6, page 8 for information about studying RM1. - WPP: Students wishing to complete the Masters Degree must discuss options for this unit with the BCA program coordinator at their home university.
 The minimum number of prerequisite units may differ across universities.
 See note 7, page 8, and page 19 for important information about preparing for WPP. - Prerequisites for CSI are EPI, MFB, and RM1 or a multivariable regression unit of study from an MPH course or equivalent.
-BAY is delivered in alternate years: BAY will be delivered in semester 2 2025. - EPI is available to students enrolled at Monash University in both semesters.
+SGX and BAY are delivered in alternate years: SGX will be delivered in semester 2 2025, BAY in semester 2 2025. - EPI is available to students enrolled at Monash University in both semesters.
 Students enrolled through other universities who wish to enrol in EPI in semester 2 should discuss this option with their Program Coordinators